- YOY inflation decreases to 229.8% from 243.8%

 - MOM exchangerate records new low depriciation losing 12% of its value

 Inflation hits a new low, marking an unnoticed impact as the exchange rate is racing to lose its total value.
 The latest recorded inflation rate is 229.8% YOY and 1.1% MOM according to the national statistics agency, Zimstat.
-This had the economic players mark a success by pegging 14 and 2.4 percentage points decrease for YOY and MOM against the Dec 2022 records.
+This had the economic players mark a success by pegging 14 and 2.4 percentage points decreases for YOY and MOM against the Dec 2022 records.

 The disinflation however came into effect after the local currency has lost at least 12% of its value in the first month of the year 2023, a highest low-record of month on month since 2019.
 The unattended sky-rocketing exchange rate is most likely to pull back the inflation to its religious statuses.